Roestdev/hebrew_unicode_script/README.md

 ### Unicode Problems for Hebrew

 There are some issues with unicode and Hebrew.
-These are described in [Unicode Problems](https://mechon-mamre.org/c/hr/unicode.htm)
+These are described on the following web page: [Unicode Problems](https://mechon-mamre.org/c/hr/unicode.htm)

 [^ TOC](#toc)